tongyuantongyu/Syosetsu-EPUB-Maker/README.md

 ## Notes
 1. You may consider add an proxy or set the threads less, in order to avoid being blocked by the website.
 2. R18 novels have a different link format, so there's two files.
+3. There's another new version to get the excite translate of the novel.

 # 中文